woothee/woothee-java/README.md

 WHERE NOT is_crawler(parsed_agent) AND NOT is_unknown(parsed_agent)
 ```

-## Build your own woothee.jar
+## Build your own woothee.jar with Hive UDFs

-1. Install JDK and Ant
+1. Install git, JDK and Ant
 2. Download same version tarballs of Hadoop and Hive, and extract these onto your disk
 3. Do `ant hiveudf` with two `-D` options for `hadoop_path` and `hive_path`
  * `ant -Dhadoop_path=/home/myname/tmp/hadoop-myversion -Dhive_path=/home/myname/tmp/hive-myversion hiveudf`